bluesky314/Wrangle-Report/README.md

 # Wrangle Report
-Downloaded tweet data of WeRateDogs using Twitter’s API Heavily cleaned the data to make it analysiable Created visualizations to understand the data in python Found correlation between content and popularity
+Our objective was to analysis the twitter page of WeRateDogs.
+WeRateDogs posts pictures of dogs with amusing captions and assigns ratings to each dog.
+I first downloaded tweet data of WeRateDogs using Twitter’s API, I also downloaded all image data.
+After going through the datasets, lots of tidiness and quality errors were found and I had to heavily clean the data to make it analysable.
+Entries with duplicate, missing and inaccurate data had to be cleaned.
+Data types had to be changed.
+The dataset had to be merged and made into proper tidy format.
+Then visualisations were made to understand the data in python.
+From our linear relationship plot we saw a very strong correlation between favouriting and retweeting.
+The slow and steady growth in fluctuations of retweets in a sign that as people got more familiar with the channel.
+And higher ratings attracted more retweets.